boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

       is no '=' in a key, then it is a boolean attribute, simply identified as being present, with no value.

+     The presence of this key indicates that the DNS resolver is configured to minimise the amount of privacy-sensitive data sent to an authoritative name server.

      This is an optional attribute.

    exterr: